Fyssion/Clam/README.md

 Clam was originally created as a fun, simple testing bot.
 I used it to experiment with new programming concepts and learn different technologies.
-These days, Clam is used by my friends for music, a starboard, moderation, and more.
+Clam was used by my friends for music, a starboard, moderation, and more.
-Unfortunately, the bot is private due to Discord's verification policies.
+Unfortunately, the bot is no longer actively maintained.
-However, there are some [installation instructions](#running) below.
+My time writing Discord bots is over.

 ## Features